GamesCrafters/GamesmanNova/style.md

 - **Exception**: Long methods are acceptable for highly procedural code (e.g., complex object construction with many components)
 - **Use braces `{}` to create scopes** for semantic grouping and lifetime management in procedural methods

 ### Visual Appeal and Regularity
 - **Code should form uniform, regular blocks**
 - Organize items by DECREASING length when order doesn't matter (longest first)
-- Apply length ordering to: imports, match arms, fields, constants, enum variants
+- Apply length ordering to: match arms, fields, constants, enum variants
+- **Exception**: Import ordering follows a specific grouping rule and is handled by rustfmt
 - Sort by semantic meaning first, then by length within semantic groups
 - Semantic line breaks for readability
 - Aim for "visual harmony" in the code layout